On separating sets of polynomial invariants of finite abelian group actions: Introduction

 Studying properties of separating invariants became a popular topic within invariant theory in recent years \cite{Do17a, domokos-schefler, draisma-kemper-wehlau, dufresne, Ko-Kr10a, SZZ25a}.
 Recall that a subset $S\subseteq \mathbb{C}[V]^G$ is called a \emph{separating set} if the following holds:

 If $G$ is a \textit{finite} group, then $S\subseteq \mathbb{C}[V]^G$ is a separating set if and only if it separates the orbits of the group action, in other words,

-Since generating sets are separating sets, Noether's theorem implies that a finite separating set always exists.
-Therefore, it is natural to ask the following questions: \begin{question} What is a sharp upper bound for the degrees of the polynomials appearing in a separating set? \end{question} \begin{question} What is a sharp lower bound for the size of a separating set? \end{question}
+Since generating sets are separating sets, Noether's theorem implies that a finite separating set also exists.
+Therefore, it is natural to ask the following questions: \begin{question} What is a sharp lower bound for the size of a separating set? \end{question} \begin{question} What is a sharp upper bound for the degrees of the polynomials appearing in a separating set? \end{question}

 One concept of main interest of this paper is the \emph{separating Noether number} $\sepbeta(G)$.
 It was introduced in \cite{Ko-Kr10a} in order to deal with Question \ref{q1}. \begin{definition} Let $G$ be a finite group and let $V$ be a finite dimensional $\mathbb{C}G$-module.
 Denote by ${\sepbeta}(G,V)$ the minimal positive integer $d$ such that $\mathbb{C}[V]^G$ contains a separating set consisting of homogeneous polynomials of degree at most $d$.
 The separating Noether number of the group $G$ is